BloomTech-Labs/family-promise-service-tracker-fe-a/README.md

 # Installation Instructions

 create your project repo by forking or using this as a template.
-run: npm install to download all dependencies.
+run: `npm install` to download all dependencies.
-run:

-## Other Scripts

-🚫replace these examples with your own

-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+run: `npm start` to start the live server.
+Note: must be running on localhost:3000 g

 # Contributing